astzweig/zshlib/README.md

 ### Using on the command line
 Just add the zshlib directory to the beginning of your `PATH` variable and you can call the commands from the command line.
+Alternatively you can enter the whole path e.g. `/path/to/repo/hio --help`.

 > **Caveat**: Remember that `sudo` does not inherit all environment variables.
 > To pass your modified `PATH` variable run `sudo --preserve-env=PATH`.